oldarmyc/cap/README.md

 - Yellow - 60.01% - 80% used
 - Red - 80.01% - 100% used

-To view the public facing application you can visit the following URL: https://cap.cloudapi.co

 #### Running the application locally

 ##### Requirements